IWK Foundation Translating Research into Care (TRIC) Healthcare Improvement Research Program

 - Is the impact of this project likely to be sustainable over the long term?

-Applications that do not meet the criteria above will not be considered for funding.
+Level 2 and 3 applications that do not meet the criteria above will not be considered for funding.

 *Implementation science is the study of methods to promote the integration of research findings and evidence into healthcare policy and practice.
+For more information, visit the National Institutes of Health website.

 Preparing Your TRIC Grant